 As touched upon earlier in the article, equity is the difference between the value of the property and the amount left on your mortgage.
 You can remortgage to release equity for a variety of different means, with popular reasons including debt consolidation, home improvements and raising funds for a gifted deposit, to name but a few.

-Generally speaking, so long as there is a good amount of equity sitting within your home and the payments are affordable, you will have a variety of remortgage options available to you as a homeowner.
+Generally speaking, so long as there is a good amount of equity sitting within your home and the payments are affordable, you will have a variety of options available to you as a homeowner looking to remortgage to release equity.

 Depending very much on personal and financial circumstance, a debt consolidation remortgage can be a true lifeline for some homeowners.
 Perhaps over time you’ve let a credit commitment run too high, you’ve missed a personal loan and racked up interest.